 Many eCommerce businesses started implementing OKRs, especially in marketing and sales.
 They suggest that if you want to measure the success of OKR, you need to track goals, review where you have come from, and see what your next steps will be.

-OKR isn't only designed to support eCommerce and tech businesses.
-Marketing agencies can benefit from using it as well.
-Some recommend that the best way to report on OKRs is to update their weekly progress.
-You can select the completion percentage, add numbers, and update the activities done.
+Marketing agencies benefit from using OKRs as well.
+The best way to report on OKRs is to update their weekly progress.
+Select the completion percentage, add numbers, and update the activities done.

 Top company objectives – an OKR example